Gloria McKissie -- Columbia

-She will be greatly missed by husband, James McKissie; children, Shakila (Brandon) McKissie-Hudson, Tyree McKissie and Marquita (Franco) Cooper; 25 grandchildren, two great-grandchildren; mother, Victoria Mack; siblings, Vicky (Stephen) Harris, Kathy (Morris); brothers, Charles A. (Gwen) Mack, Jerry (LaQuica) Mack; mother-in-law, Christine McKissie; brother-in-law, Leroy McKissie; sister-in-law, Diane McKissie.
+She will be greatly missed by husband, James McKissie; three children, Shaklia (Brandon) McKissie-Hudson, Tyree McKissie, and MarQuita (Franco) Cooper; mother, Victoria Mack; siblings, Vicky (Stephen) Harris, Kathy (Morris) Brothers, Charles A. (Gwen) Mack, Jerry (Vanessa) Mack, and Tyrone (LaQuita) Mack; mother-in-love: Christine McKissie, sister- in-love, Diane McKissie; brother-in-love, Leroy McKissie; 25 grandchildren; 2 great-grandchildren; and a host of cousins other relatives and friends.

 Obituaries Newsletter